torchbox/wagtail-grapple/docs/general-usage/graphql-types.rst

 ^^^^^^^^^^^^^^^^^

 You won't see much of ``SnippetObjectType`` as it's only a Union type that groups all your Snippet models together.
-You can query all the avaiable snippets under the ``snippets`` field under the root Query, The query is similar to an interface but ``SnippetObjectType`` doesn't provide any fields itself.
+You can query all the available snippets under the ``snippets`` field under the root Query, The query is similar to an interface but ``SnippetObjectType`` doesn't provide any fields itself.